I've been listening to these albums:

 I've been watching these new shows:

-I've been catching up on these old shows:
+I've been catching up on this old show:

 I've been seeing these movies: